astronomer/astronomer-cosmos/SECURITY.rst

 ..
-   [important] This document is reused across Astronomer OSS Integrations projects, any changes should also be applied in the other repositories
+   [important] This document is reused across Astronomer OSS Integrations projects, any changes should also be applied to security docs in the other repositories

 Security
 ________